 With that reality in mind, here are some key steps to follow when selecting an agent:

-- Interview your agent -- and don't worry about the possibility that you'll offend by asking hard questions or clarifying the agent's answers.
+- Interview your agent and don't worry about the possibility that you'll offend them by asking hard questions or clarifying the agent's answers.

-- Avoid hiring the cheapest and most eager agent you can find, regardless of experience, because you believe that agent will work harder for you.
+- Avoid hiring the cheapest and most eager agent you can find, regardless of experience, out of the belief that agent will work harder for you.

 - Be sure to sign a buyer's broker agreement.

-- Once you have signed on with an agent, stick with him or her.
-Avoid the mistake going directly to the listing agent of the home you decide to buy and asking that agent to write a purchase offer for you.
+- Once you have signed on with an agent, stick with them.
+Avoid the mistake of going directly to the listing agent of the home you decide to buy and asking that agent to write a purchase offer for you.

 Need to cash out your retirement accounts to make ends meet?
 Don't.

-If you are a real estate expert, you would not be reading this article.
-So... you need professional advice as you put together your loan and mortgage agreement.
-Some ways to start:
+If you were a real estate expert, you would not be reading this article.
+That means you likely need professional advice as you put together your loan and mortgage agreement.
+Here are some ways to start:

 How can you tell whether the neighborhood is bad?
-Sometimes it's obvious -- but a little research can also be very helpful.
+Sometimes it's obvious, but a little research can also be very helpful.
+Try doing the following:

-- Asking the police department about crime statistics.
+- Ask the police department about crime statistics.

 - Talk to neighbors before you buy.

-- Walk the neighborhood at different times of day, looking for telltale issues such as junk in the yards, boarded up windows, or apparently unemployed or homeless people hanging out at the convenience store.
+- Walk the neighborhood at different times of day, looking for issues such as junk in the yards or boarded-up windows.

-- Compare the price of the house you're considering to the price of other houses in the neighborhood.
-If it’s priced thousands less than homes in neighborhoods you’ve considered but cannot afford, chances are the location is the problem.
+- Compare the price of the house you're considering to those of other houses in the neighborhood.
+If it’s priced substantially less than homes in neighborhoods you’ve looked at but cannot afford, chances are the location is the problem.

-Home inspections are your best tool for finding what's wrong, and qualified home inspectors are trained to check into every system, appliance, and pipe.
-Of course, you're not going to turn down your dream house because it needs a new coat of paint--but you may be able to negotiate the price, or ask the owner to have the house painted before purchase.
+Home inspections are your best tool for finding what's wrong, and qualified home inspectors are trained to check into every system and appliance.
+Of course, you're not going to turn down your dream house just because it needs a new coat of paint, but you may be able to negotiate the price or ask the owner to have the house painted before closing.

 What happens if you decide you would prefer to save the money you would spend on a home inspection and instead buy a new barbecue grill?
-There's a good chance you won't notice that the interior walls are crumbling because... a fresh coat of paint works wonders.
+There's a good chance you won't notice that the interior walls are crumbling, because a fresh coat of paint can work wonders.

-Now that you’re a homeowner, you’re blown away by all the incentives arriving in the mail offering great deals on a home equity loan.
-Why you can pull out all your equity and use this new-found money to buy all those necessities you’ve been denying yourself and your family.
-A vacation in Hawaii next December sounds wonderful to you.
-So does buying patio furniture, and maybe new decking or a spa for the back yard.
+Now that you’re a homeowner, you’re blown away by all of the incentives arriving in the mail, offering great deals on a home equity loan.
+They may be enticing: You could pull out all of your equity and use this newfound money to buy all of those necessities you’ve been denying yourself and your family.

-If this sounds like a great plan, think again!
-Having bought a new home, you have a responsibility to care for and pay for your investment.
-Spend yourself into more debt, and the first minor setback (lost job, healthcare emergency, etc.) could send you into foreclosure!
+If this sounds like a great plan, think again.
+Having bought a new home, you have a responsibility to care for and maintain your investment.
+If you spend yourself into more debt, the first minor setback—such as a lost job or a healthcare emergency—could send you into foreclosure.